yiw0104/yiw0104.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in the [Humphrey School of Public Affairs](https://www.hhh.umn.edu/doctor-philosophy-phd-public-affairs/phd-students/yi-wang) at the University of Minnesota.
 I am also a Population Studies Trainee at the [Minnesota Population Center (MPC)](https://pop.umn.edu/content/yi-wang).
+Before coming to the United States, I earned a master’s degree in urban planning from Tsinghua University, China.

 My interests are broadly in the areas of housing, urban redevelopment, and migration.